yirem/LGN_Layers/README.md

 		ii_MATLABcodes: AIC/BIC compared for the 1- vs 2-component Gaussian models
 		qT1_subsamples.mat: data for iii_MATLABcodes, includes all the 16 individual T1 maps for each S's each LGN
 		iii_MATLABcodes: Random subsampling of the T1 maps to apply the same analysis in i_MATLABcodes
 		iv_MATLABcodes: Graphs showing the proportion of M identified by the random subsamples
+		v_MATLABcodes: Graphs showing the classification accuracy for voxels being M or P with the subsamples vs the entire sample

 	fMRI:
 		i_MATLABcodes: The GLM results (i.e., t stat) for Left Eye (LE) vs Right Eye (RE) contrast were used to calculate the ocular preference of the LGN voxels and stored together